Financial Certification Form (FCF) for F-1/J-1 International Student Admission to UNC Charlotte

 Q: How much money do I need to demonstrate to attend school at UNC Charlotte?

-A: View the estimated academic year cost of tuition, housing, food, health insurance and personal expenses at UNC Charlotte.
+A: Submitted financial documents must show funds for one full academic year.
+View the estimated academic year cost of tuition, housing, food, health insurance and personal expenses at UNC Charlotte.

 Q: What if I don’t have enough funds in one account but I have other sources of support?